Name: Dillon Ford

 Feeling comfortable working on a computer is Ford’s advice for incoming students.
 SMSC students learn to use several computer programs and software to edit videos and photos.

 “Be prepared to spend a lot of time working on computers,” Ford said.
 “Video and sound editing can be tedious and take a really long time.”

 While at OSU, Ford has been able to gain some experience in video production.
 He was center field camera man for the student production team which films the OSU softball games.
-This upcoming summer, Ford hopes to get an internship at Steelhouse Productions in Tulsa, Oklahoma, which is a creative studio of storytellers and visual artists.
+This summer, Ford saidhe hopes to get an internship at Steelhouse Productions in Tulsa, which is a creative studio of storytellers and visual artists.